 Sociology Goes to Bollywood: Gender in Indian Cinema

 The purpose of this course is to help students understand and critique the social construction of gender in India as reflected in Indian cinema.
-Students will watch several films and examine how men and women are represented in Indian films, whether these representations reflect reality, and how women challenge traditional gender expectations.
+Students will watch several films and examine how men and women are represented in Indian films, the realities of women's and men's lives in India, and how women and men challenge traditional gender expectations.
 While the focus is on gender, students will also be introduced to some of the central and unique socio-cultural, economic, and political issues in India, and to the unique conventions of Indian cinema.
 (Dr. Meeta Mehrotra)

 This course provides the opportunity to explore and reflect on poverty as a lived social condition in the contemporary United States.
 Poverty will be examined through a discussion of a variety of readings and experientially through community service.
 Field trips will encompass doing volunteer work as a group.
 (Dr. Kristi Hoffman)